 I prefer to grill halibut with the skin on.
 It holds the fish together and allows you to cook at a slightly higher temperature.
-We cranked Lori’s gas grill up to medium high and when it was nice and hot we brushed it lightly with oil, then laid the fish on, shut the lid and let the halibut cook for about 20 minutes.
+Crank a gas grill up to medium-high, brush lightly with oil, then laid the fish on, shut the lid and let the halibut cook for about 20 minutes.

-The halibut was crispy on the outside, tender on the inside.
-Served in warm corn tortillas with our creamy cilantro slaw, diced tomatoes, sliced avocado, and homemade mango-pineapple salsa, these grilled halibut tacos were both healthy and delicious!
+The halibut will be crispy on the outside, tender on the inside.
+Serve in warm corn tortillas with creamy cilantro slaw, diced tomatoes, sliced avocado, and homemade mango-pineapple salsa!

 - 2 lb. halibut, cut into four pieces, skin on if possible